immanuel404/iShowcase-App/README.md

 # iShowcase-App
-React.js and MySQL application that allows users to advertise product items for sale.
-Appplication has full CRUD functionality and color theme selection options.
+React and MySQL application that allows users to advertise product items for sale.
+Appplication has full CRUD functionality with theme selection feature.
 Dependencies include UIKit library and Animate-css library.

-*This repository contains build files for the iShowcase-App, along with react component files which can be found in Site-Pages folder.
+*Repository contains build files for the Demo of the 'iShowcase-App', along with react component files _in 'code components' folder.

 Link: http://ishowcase.epizy.com/